templa98/16S_dada2_miseq/README.md

-# Bubu
+# DADA2 Workflow Runner for CC

-Bubu is a dada2 based 16S RNA metagenomic pipeline for Illumina sequencing platforms with built-in quality control metrics.
+This repository is a dada2 based 16S RNA metagenomic pipeline for Illumina sequencing platforms with built-in quality control metrics.

 ## WARNING!